Sup2point0/Assort/~poetry/Abs_ence.md

 emptiness gnaws away from within,
 and we exist, but we do not
-for all we can feel in every inch of skin
+for all we feel in every inch of skin
 is the pain of something beautiful lost.

 no sadness greater than losing yourself,